Frequently Asked Questions

 Who actually roasts the coffee?

-Our Roasting Team, led by Cara and Marcus, personally oversee every batch and curate our range of coffees.
+Our Roasting Team, led by our Head Roaster Marcus, personally oversee every batch and curate our range of coffees.
 They are backed up by our Assistant Roaster and trainer, former prison guard, Marc.
 The apprentices are immersed in all elements of the roasting process and their involvement grows with their experience.

 How can I buy your coffee?

 If you are a home buyer, looking for small quantities, go to our online shop.
 If you are a potential wholesale client (deliveries of 6kg or more), please email firstname.lastname@example.org to discuss how we can work together.